Information from the Calcasieu Parish Police Jury

 - A Community Primary Care Clinic, staffed by LSU Family Medicine residency physicians, has opened at the Calcasieu Parish Health Unit parking lot, 3236 Kirkman St., Lake Charles.
 It will be open from 8 a.m.-4 p.m.
 Monday-Friday.
 The clinic can handle such services as medication refills for chronic conditions; ordering routine labs, x-rays or other imaging; blood pressure and vital signs checks; basic physical exams; basic medical advice and helping residents connect with available specialists who have resumed their services.
 There is no out-of-pocket expense for residents and no insurance information is required.

-- COVID-19 testing is available 8 a.m.-4:30 p.m. at the Calcasieu Parish Health Unit, 3236 Kirkman St., Lake Charles.
+- COVID-19 testing and other necessary vaccines (Tetanus, Hepatitis-A) are available 8 a.m.-4 p.m. at the Calcasieu Parish Health Unit, 3236 Kirkman St., Lake Charles.
+Flu shots are not yet available at this site but they may arrive next week.
 This is a drive-thru testing site.
 Please stay in your vehicle and wear a mask.
 You must provide a phone number and email address to be tested.
 An ID is not required.
 Preregister at www.DoINeedACovid19Test.com.

 - Call United Way’s 211 to connect with resources for help, including places to donate items, a list of open pharmacies, Urgent Care facilities and more.